Richard Golian

 • BlaBlaCar: Connects people for carpooling, changing the way we travel while promoting eco-friendly solutions.

-• Mastodon: A decentralized social network that emphasizes privacy, freedom of expression, and independence from corporations.
+• Mastodon: A decentralised social network that emphasises privacy, freedom of expression, and independence from corporations.

 These are just a few examples proving that Europe is a hub of great ideas and solutions.